CodeX-Academy-Official/badges/tools/vscode.md

 Ask your mentor if you are ready for evaluation.
 Then, schedule a live evaluation by clicking [here](https://calendly.com/codex-academy/mastery-evaluation-first-steps?a1=VS%20Code%20Learner%201&a2=hpvFRz6yTtu2VvQPyA8LFg) to find a time on the calendar.
 After the evaluation, claim the badge.

 [.](level-1)

+## Note
+If you have trouble with letter spacing your VS Code's integrated terminal, you should check out [this issue](https://github.com/microsoft/vscode/issues/35681).